OctoPrint/OctoPrint/README.md

 Setup on a Raspberry Pi running Raspbian
 ----------------------------------------

 I currently run the Printer WebUI on a Raspberry Pi running Raspbian (http://www.raspbian.org/).
+I recommend to use a maximum baudrate of 115200 baud in your printer firmware, as the used Python serial module does not support 250000 baud in all Linux distributions yet (Raspbian being not one of them, at least according to my experience).

-For the basic package you'll need Python 2.7 (should be installed by default), pip and flask:
+For the basic package you'll need Python 2.7 (should be installed by default), pip and a couple of dependencies listed in requirements.txt:

     cd ~
     sudo apt-get install python-pip git